proxystore/proxystore/docs/guides/object-lifetimes.md

 *Last updated 20 March 2024*

-The [`Store`][proxystore.store.base.Store], by default, leaves the responsibility of manageing shared objects to the application.
+The [`Store`][proxystore.store.base.Store], by default, leaves the responsibility of managing shared objects to the application.
 For example, a object put into a [`Store`][proxystore.store.base.Store] will persist there until the key is manually evicted.
 Some [`Connectors`][proxystore.connectors.protocols.Connector], and therefore [`Stores`][proxystore.store.base.Store], delete all of their objects when closed but this is not a specified requirement of the protocol.